ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

-## Punt plugin
+## Punt Plugin

 The punt plugin is used to configure VPP to punt (re-direct) packets to the TCP/IP host stack.
 The plugin supports `punt to the host` either directly, or via a Unix domain socket.

+**References**

+- [Punt proto][punt-proto]
+- [Punt model][punt-model]

+---

-### Punt to host stack
+### Punt to Host Stack

-All incoming traffic:
+All incoming traffic that match the following criteria will be punted to the host:

 - matching one of the VPP interface addresses
 - matching a defined L3 protocol, L4 protocol, and port
 - and would otherwise be dropped

-will be punted to the host.
-If an optional Unix domain socket path is defined, traffic will be punted via that socket.
-All the fields which serve as a traffic filter are mandatory.
+If an optional Unix domain socket path is defined, traffic will be punted using that socket.
+All fields which serve as a traffic filter are mandatory.

-The punt plugin conform with the [punt model][punt-model] which grants support for two main configuration items defined by different northbound keys.
-L3/L4 protocol in the key is defined as a `string` value.
-However that value is transformed to a numeric representation in the VPP binary API call.
+The punt plugin supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
+The former in the key is defined as a `string` value.
+However, that value is transformed to a numeric representation in the VPP binary API call.

-The usage of the L3 protocol `ALL` is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
-If used for the IP punt with socket registration, the vpp-agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.
+The usage of the L3 protocol, `ALL`, is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
+If used for the IP punt with socket registration, the VPP agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.

 !!! danger "Important"
     In order to configure a punt to host via a Unix domain socket, a specific VPP startup-config is required.
-The attempt to set punt without it results in errors in VPP.
+The attempt to set punt without this results in errors in VPP.
 This is an example startup-config `punt { socket /tmp/socket/punt }`.
 The path must match with the one in the northbound data.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for punt to host to the database ([key reference][key-reference]).
+**Punt to Host Configuration Examples**

+**KV Data Store**

+Put the punt configuration data into an etcd data store using the [punt key][key-reference]

 Example data:
 ```json